 Two people in the same bed, breaking over the same thing, and neither of us could say it.

-One night I had a thought I am ashamed of.
-I thought, maybe this is just how a long marriage ends.
+One night I had a thought that scared me.
+Maybe this is just how a long marriage ends.
 Quietly.
-Without anyone leaving.
+That thought scared me enough to do something.

 He was asleep.
 I sat in the kitchen with my phone.
 I did not search for a product.
 I searched for an answer.